 The best way to prevail in your industry among your competitors is to differentiate.
 That doesn’t mean you have to set yourself apart by being dramatically unique, it just means you need to provide the most value to your clients.
 Here are three ways you can offer value and remain competitive:

-Whether you are first starting out, or are an experienced consultant, it’s imperative to consistently review you finances, including both your budget and your bill rate.
-Understanding your accounting and financial situation can help you budget wisely, which will lead to less expensive business solutions and ultimately allow you to competitively price your services without impacting your margins.
+Whether you are first starting out, or are an experienced consultant, it’s imperative to consistently review your finances, including both your budget and your bill rate.
+Understanding your financial situation can help you budget wisely, which will lead to less expensive business solutions and ultimately allow you to competitively price your services without impacting your margins.

 Not only do you need to have an advantage over your competition, but you must also be able to clearly communicate your value and differentiating factors to your clients.
 Most importantly, you must be able to deliver on your promises.
 Being available to address concerns and questions, and offer useful solutions with sincere consideration will enhance trust levels and go far in helping to build lasting client relationships.
 One of the leading ways to earn or lose potential business leads is through word-of-mouth referrals.
 Take advantage of this free marketing tactic by providing your clients with an experience they will want to share.